MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-grammar-design.md

 When designing a new schema for search, it's important to evaluate the following:

-- What entity attributes will appear in search queries?
+- What entity attributes can appear in search queries?
 - How will the entity attributes appear in search queries?

 ### Publication search schema design goal

-We want to support users entering search queries with the following intention:
+To determine what attributes that need to be indexed, we need to drill into the types of search queries we will process.
+We can brainstorm the query types by going through the search scenario that we want to support:

 - Search by categorical attributes, such as fields of study, author and affiliation.
 - Search by keywords extracted from abstact and title